 UBR5 (Ubiquitin Protein Ligase E3 Component N-Recognin 5) is a Protein Coding gene.
 Diseases associated with UBR5 include acneiform dermatitis.
-Among its related pathways are Protein Stability and Ubiquitin-Proteasome Dependent Proteolysis.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Protein Stability.
 GO annotations related to this gene include RNA binding and ubiquitin binding.
 An important paralog of this gene is AREL1.

 UniProtKB/Swiss-Prot for UBR5 Gene

 E3 ubiquitin-protein ligase which is a component of the N-end rule pathway.
 Recognizes and binds to proteins bearing specific N-terminal residues that are destabilizing according to the N-end rule, leading to their ubiquitination and subsequent degradation (By similarity).
 Involved in maturation and/or transcriptional regulation of mRNA by activating CDK9 by polyubiquitination.
 May play a role in control of cell cycle progression.
 May have tumor suppressor function.
 Regulates DNA topoisomerase II binding protein (TopBP1) in the DNA damage response.
 Plays an essential role in extraembryonic development.
 Ubiquitinates acetylated PCK1.
 Also acts as a regulator of DNA damage response by acting as a suppressor of RNF168, an E3 ubiquitin-protein ligase that promotes accumulation of Lys-63-linked histone H2A and H2AX at DNA damage sites, thereby acting as a guard against excessive spreading of ubiquitinated chromatin at damaged chromosomes.